Robust Joint Message and State Transmission under Arbitrarily Varying Jamming: Models and results

-In \cite{csiszar1988capacity}, the capacity of nonsymmetrizable AVCs under the average error criterion is provided. \begin{theorem}{\cite[Theorem 1]{csiszar1988capacity}} For the average error criterion, the capacity $C_a>0$ if and only if the AVC is nonsymmetrizable.
+for $a\in[0,1],b\in[0,1]$.
+The symmetrizable-$\mathcal{S}|\mathcal{X}$ case follows similarly. \end{example} In Example \ref{example: nonsymmetrizable U|X}, we further provide some examples such that the channel is nonsymmetrizable.
+In \cite{csiszar1988capacity}, the capacity of nonsymmetrizable AVCs under the average error criterion is provided. \begin{theorem}{\cite[Theorem 1]{csiszar1988capacity}} For the average error criterion, the deterministic coding capacity $C_a>0$ if and only if the AVC is nonsymmetrizable.
 If $C_a>0$, then

 with the joint distribution $Q_XQ_JW_{Y|XJ}.$ \end{theorem}